lorisj/QCCAS/README.md

 So in case 1, **Q** will have only one entry with probability = 1, and the system state is simply the density operator of the system (for the quantum registers), combined with pmfs of its measurement results (for the classical registers).

-We claim that if there are no unitary operations that depend on a specific measurement result, averaging out the measurement will yield the same density operator as branching off into seperate cases for each measurement result and then combining them at the end.
+We claim that if there are no unitary operations that depend on a specific measurement result, averaging out the measurement will yield the same density operator as branching off into separate cases for each measurement result and then combining them at the end.

 See QCCAS/analysis/measure_no_split.ipynb for more information and proofs of stated claims.
 ### Case 2: Split on measurement